alan-turing-institute/bocpdms/README.md

 You can then launch Jupyter Lab using `jupyter lab` while your virtual environment is active.

-#### Instructions with venv:
+#### Instructions with venv

-For OSX or Linux, you can use venv instead of anaconds.
+For OSX or Linux, you can use venv instead of anaconda.
 For more detailed instructions, check out the [venv documentation](https://docs.python.org/3/library/venv.html) documentation.
 Hopefully though, the following commands are enough to get you started.